dantenetwork/flow-sdk/README.md

     * @param `contractName`: The `StarLocker` contract address on the target chain. *This will be optimized in the future*
     * @param `actionName`: The `function selector` receiving the NFTs from outside of the `StarLocker` on the target chain. *This will be optimized in the future*
     * @param `receiver`: The reciever(owner of the NFT) address on the target chain.
-    * @param `hashValue`: The answer of the hash-locker on the target chain.
+    * @param `hashValue`: The hash question to claim the NFT on the target chain.
+The use case can be seen [here](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/omniverseNFT/scripts/SendNFToutTest.cdc#L153)

 ### Claim NFT Coming in
 * [StarLocker.claimNFT(...)](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/omniverseNFT/contracts/StarLocker.cdc#L264): Claim an NFT back to Flow account when receiving an NFT outside.
+   * @param: `domain: String`: the NFT name in the `DisplayView`
+   * @param: `id: UInt64`: the NFT id
+   * @param: `answer: String`, the hash answer to claim the NFT The use case can be seen [here](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/omniverseNFT/scripts/SendNFToutTest.cdc#L223)

 # Examples
+Note that the following tutorial just details the steps on Flow, and you can find more details at the [demo](https://github.com/dantenetwork/cross-chain-demo/tree/flow-rinkeby#interoperation-between-flow-testnet-and-rinkeby)
 ## Classic `Greetings` Case
 [Greetings](./exampleApp/greetings/contracts/Greetings.cdc) is a calssic example of how to use Dante Protocol to build Omnichain dApps.
 It shows the simplest case of sending message out and receiving message from outside.
 In `Greetings`, we show how to use the [Low-Level API](#low-level-api) to manage omnichain `resources`.
 That is, we create manage all resources of Dante protocol stack outside of a contract, including `ReceivedMessageVault`, `SentMessageVault`, and `Submitter`.
 This brings in quite a lot of flexibility and safer access control but makes the creation steps dispersed and manual.